Tash Sultana: 2020–2022: Sophomore album Terra Firma

 Early in 2020 Sultana announced they were recruiting for live session musicians to round out their on stage presence on social media, stating they 'didn't have enough hands' to play all instruments on stage at the same time.
 On 26 February, Sultana played their final partial solo live show at Melbourne's Sidney Myer Music Bowl as part of the one-day fundraising music festival Down To Earth.
 The event was raising funds for bushfire relief, following Australia's Black Summer bushfires, and included performances by Gang of Youths, Angus and Julia Stone and more.

 In April 2020 Sultana announced that they had found session band members to take on the road.
 They subsequently released their first single for 2020, "Pretty Lady" on 9 April.
 The track was premiered on triple j Breakfast the same day.
 Shortly after, Sultana released the "Pretty Lady" music video, featuring a selection of fans, friends and family from across the world dancing.

 In June 2020 Sultana announced the next single "Greed", which was released on 20 June 2020.
 This was followed by a third single, "Beyond The Pine" in September, and a fourth single "Willow Tree" in October, which featured Australian rapper Jerome Farah.

 On the same day as the release of "Willow Tree", Sultana announced that their new album Terra Firma would be released on 19 February 2021.

 Written and recorded over a period of almost 2 years, between 2019 and 2021, Terra Firma saw Sultana lead the entire recording process.
 They recorded, engineered, performed, arranged and produced the album in its entirety.

 On 22 January 2021 Sultana released the fifth and final single from Terra Firma, "Sweet & Dandy".

 Terra Firma was released on 19 February 2021, and was met with generally favourable reviews from critics.

 In 2021 Sultana announced a United Kingdom and Europe tour in support of Terra Firma, with dates taking place from March 2022.
 They also announced a one-off performance at Colorado's Red Rocks Amphitheatre, which sold 10,000 tickets within five minutes.

 On 1 February 2022 Sultana announced their anticipated two-month tour of North America.
 The North America tour has dates listed from 10 June (Las Vegas) to 23 July (Los Angeles).

 On 18 February 2022 Sultana released "Coma", the lead single from MTV Unplugged, Live in Melbourne album, scheduled for release in May 2022.

-2023–present: Sugar and Return to the Roots
+2023–present: Sugar EP. and Return to the Roots

 In March 2023, Sultana released "James Dean", the lead single from an EP scheduled for release in 2023.
-In July 2023, Sultana released "Bitter Lovers" and announced Sugar would be released on 11 August 2023.
+In July 2023, Sultana released "Bitter Lovers" and announced Sugar EP. would be released on 11 August 2023.

 In February 2025, Sultana released the single "Milk and Honey", their first released since 2023.
 In March 2025, Sultana announced the forthcoming release of the EP Return to the Roots.

+In September 2026, Sultana released "Something in the Water" after signing a global recording deal with BMG.